 Most often, people with crusted scabies exhibit widespread gray, thick, and crumbling crusts.
 Mites living in the detached crusts can live for more than a week without needing human contact due to the food provided by the crusts themselves.

 The most common sites of infestation in adults and older children include:

 - the waistline

 - the breasts, particularly the areas around the nipples

-- male genitalia
+- the male genitalia

-- shoulder blades
+- the shoulder blades

 - palms of the hands